Led Zeppelin goes on trial for 'Stairway to Heaven' in Los Angeles

 “It was something that upset him for many, many years,” she said.

-Additional reporting by Paula Lehman, Alex Dobuzinskis and Piya Sinha-Roy in Los Angeles,; Editing by Simon Cameron-Moore and Matthew Lewis
+Additional reporting by Paula Lehman, Alex Dobuzinskis and Piya Sinha-Roy in Los Angeles